kemalcr/kemalcr.com/guide.md

 # Static Files

-Add your files to `public` directory and Kemal will serve these files immediately.
+Any files you add to the `public` directory will be served automatically by Kemal.

 ```
 app/